 Health care quality concerns could arise for a variety of reasons in a nursing home.
 Some might relate to how well the whole staff works together or whether there is enough staff to provide care for residents.
 Other quality concerns might result from a specific action a staff member takes (or doesn't take), such as giving you a drug that you shouldn't get or giving too many drugs.
 Some of these actions may not affect your health at all; some may cause inconvenience or pain; others may cause serious harm.

 Staff who physically harm, abuse or neglect patients are always cause for major concern.
-They put you, your loved one and other residents in a situation that may lead to serious injury or death called "immediate jeopardy.".
+They put you, your loved one and other residents in what is called "immediate jeopardy"—a situation that may lead to serious injury or death.

 For many quality concerns, it's often best to try to talk with staff at the nursing home first.
 You can talk with the social worker, a nurse, the administrator (head of the nursing home), or another trusted staff member.
 You could put your concerns in writing and ask for a written response.
 You might also bring your concerns to the resident council, particularly if the concern affects others in the nursing home.Step 2 — Call the Long Term-Care Ombudsman Program.

 If your concern is not fixed within a reasonable time, or if you are not comfortable talking with someone in the nursing home, you can call the Ombudsman Program.
 This is a program of the Pennsylvania Department of Aging.
 Ombudsmen are trained staff and volunteers who receive and resolve complaints from residents in nursing homes, personal care homes and other long-term care places.
 Their services are free.
-Ombudsmen received over 1,400 complaints about nursing homes in Pennsylvania in 2008-2009 and 69 percent of those complaints were resolved to the satisfaction of the person who complained.
+According to federal information, ombudsman received over 2,000 complaints in Pennsylvania in 2012.
+About half the time (53%), they dealt with the concern to the satisfaction of the person who complained.

 All nursing homes are required to post the phone number for their local ombudsman program.
 You can also find the phone number and additional information about your local ombudsman by county at this website: